Vomiting and diarrhea are common symptoms that affect people of all ages, from babies and toddlers to adults.

-This disorder generally clears up within two or three days.
+Traveler’s diarrhea generally clears up within 1 week.
 Watery diarrhea and cramps are the most common symptoms, but traveler’s diarrhea can also cause:

-The stress hormones released by your body slow motility in your stomach and small intestines, and trigger an increase in movement in your large intestine.
+The stress hormones released by your body slow motility, or movement, in your stomach and small intestine.
+They also trigger an increase in motility in your large intestine.

 Morning sickness is the most common cause of vomiting in pregnancy.
 Despite its name, morning sickness can occur at any time of the day.
-It affects 7 out of 10 pregnant women, usually during the first 14 weeks of pregnancy.
+It affects almost 75 percent of pregnant women, usually during the first 14 weeks of pregnancy.

-Some women develop hyperemesis gravidarum, which is a condition that causes severe nausea and vomiting.
+Some people develop hyperemesis gravidarum, a condition that causes severe nausea and vomiting.

 These symptoms can also be caused by gastroenteritis, which is common during pregnancy.

-Overindulging in food or drink can cause diarrhea and vomiting, along with:
+Overindulging in food or drink can cause vomiting and diarrhea along with:

 The type of food you eat also matters.
-Eating large amounts of greasy or sugary foods can irritate your stomach and cause diarrhea and vomiting.
+Eating large amounts of greasy or sugary foods can irritate your stomach and cause vomiting and diarrhea.

 Excessive alcohol use can cause a condition known as alcoholic gastritis, which is an irritation of the stomach lining.
-Acute gastritis can occur after binge drinking or become chronic in people who drink alcohol regularly.
+Acute gastritis can occur after binge drinking, or gastritis can become chronic in people who drink alcohol regularly.